It’s definitely no secret. Canadians love their beer.

 Wheat beer is light in colour and cloudy.
 It’s got a mild taste and slightly lower alcohol content.
-Its got a sweetness to it that is complemented by a dry spicy flavour.
-Its sweet and dry spicy flavour has little aftertaste, making it an ideal beer for someone who likes beer but not the intense lingering taste.
-Wheat beer is great to use in cooking due to its mild taste.
+Its got a citrus sweetness that is complemented by a dry spicy finish.
+We really enjoy wheat beer with some fried chicken (or any fried foods, really) because the citrus cuts through the fat better.

 Stout is made from black unmalted barley which is what gives it its dark colour.
-It has a strong and unique taste, full of molasses, chocolate, coffee, and liquorice.
-Stout is creamy, thick and full-bodied and a very high alcohol content.
-It’s wonderful to cook with, especially using it with red meat, chocolate and oysters.
+It’s wonderful to cook and pair with, especially with red meat, chocolate and oysters.

 Pou-what?
 The unofficial food of Canada that’s what!

 Poutine is a pub-like plate of food consisting of French fries, cheese or cheese sauce, brown gravy and several other choices of toppings.
 The toppings can be pretty much anything you desire, from bacon bits to spring onion slices.
 Basically loaded fries, in French!